Last Updated on by Jeremy

 Moving away from Adsense and to private ad networks is Monumetric.
 This one offers the lowest traffic requirement of any non-Adsense network and requires just 10,000 page views for acceptance in most cases.
 Note that Monumetric charges a $99 setup fee for lower trafficked blogs and requires 30-days cancelation notice if you want to move networks.

 Ezoic comes next in terms of traffic requirements and requires 10,000 sessions (not page views)- so slightly higher than Monumetric depending on your individual stats.
-While Ezoic is pretty transparent with their daily Ad Revenue Index, we've also read about a number of concerns with regard to site speed on this network.
+While Ezoic is pretty transparent with their daily Ad Revenue Index, we've also read about a number of concerns with regard to site speed on this network and would perhaps test another service with our own sites if we are to be honest.

 SHE Media is a popular advertising network that generally recommends around 20,000 page views per month for most applications.
 It is worth noting here that this one requires a strong female audience that is primarily US-based, but we've read of some wiggle rooms in acceptance cases.
 SHE Media requires 12-month long contracts and 60-days cancelation notice before your contract is over.